 Snowbird is a DEU transportation customer.
-In October 1986, the Company installed a high-pressure regulator station (WA1364) near Snowbird's ski resort.
+In October 1986, the Company installed a high-pressure regulator station ("WA1364") near Snowbird's ski resort.
 WA1364 was housed in a reinforced concrete building to protect it from avalanche danger.
 This same concrete building also housed the meter providing service to Snowbird.
-DEU's Engineering Department determined that, in order to continue to provide safe and rel service to Snowbird and the surrounding area, it would upgrade the regulator station.
+As more fully set forth in the pre-filed Direct Testimony of Jason McGee, DEU's Engineering Department determined that, in order to continue to provide safe and reliable service to Snowbird and the surrounding area, it would upgrade the regulator station.
 Dominion Energy also determined that it would upgrade the aging meter set serving Snowbird and install additional over-pressure protection.
 However, the concrete building was too small to house an upgraded meter and regulator station.
 Installing both in the small space would prohibit the safe operation and maintenance of the equipment.
 The concrete structure was located in an environmentally sensitive area between a fire station and a stream that could not accommodate the construction of a larger building.